 Clearly, the availability of reliefs which exempt non-UK income and gains of new arrivals from UK tax may be a determining factor if there is an element of choice in relation to a move to the UK.
 Up to date information on the proposed new FIG regime should be sought before coming to the UK as the situation is changing quickly and is driven in large part by the forthcoming UK general election.

-Taxation of employment income in the UK
+Taxation of Employment Income in the UK

 Employees who come to the UK should, together with their employers, seek advice in relation to the taxation of employment income.